Know What Is Asthma and How to Prevent Asthma Attacks?

 Asthma attacks account for about 25% of all emergency visits in the US.
 Many of these attacks could have been prevented in situations when asthma medications were not taken.

-Asthma medications are needed to help address the symptoms and stop them before they can surface.
-The main form of controlling asthma attacks is with the use of long term medications like:
+One of the key asthma attack prevention tips is to take your medications as prescribed by your doctor, to help address the symptoms and stop them before they can surface.
+The main form of controlling asthma attacks is with the use of long-term medications like:

 - Oral corticosteroids

 - Inhaled corticosteroids

 - Leukotriene modifiers

 - Inhaled long-acting anticholinergics/beta-agonists

 There are also medications available the doctor will prescribe to provide fast relief in the event you are having an attack.
 They will provide inhaled short-acting anticholinergics and beta-agonists instead.

 Some doctors will recommend the use of biological drugs that treat asthma by working with your immune system.
 This drug works by blocking immune responses responsible for causing the airways to get inflamed and contract.
 Biologic drugs like omalizumab (Xolair) are monoclonal antibodies used in cases of severe symptoms.